joe-stone1/shu_rouen/content/about.md

 title: Winter School 2023
 ---

-NEW
 **Department of Methodology in Sport Performance**

 *Introduction and Overview of the School*

 The school brings together Sheffield Hallam and Rouen University students to work in small teams to solve applied sport science problems.
-The 2023 winter school has a focus on Womens' Professional Football Teams.
+The 2024 winter school has a focus on Womens' Professional Football Teams.

-Each student group will adopt the role of the coaching and sport science team for an international woman's team.Your group will evaluate and define a performance related problem and seek to develop intervention strategies using a range of data sources to support your plan.
+Each student group will adopt the role of the coaching and sport science team for an international woman's football team.Your group will evaluate and define a performance related problem and seek to develop intervention strategies using a range of data sources to support your plan.

 *Aims and objectives of the Winter School*